whousel/Project-Verdant/README.md

 Project Verdant is an automated plant monitoring and watering system designed to reduce the need for manual plant care.
-The system continuously monitors soil moisture and reservoir water level, automatically activates a pump when the growing medium becomes too dry, and records system data to a MicroSD card for later analysis.
+The system continuously monitors soil moisture and reservoir water level, automatically activates a pump when the measured moisture falls below the configured threshold, and records system data to a MicroSD card for later analysis.